PlamediD/Traveler-app-/README.md

 ## Milestone 1

-Milestone 1: The goal is to finish the trip registration feature.
+The goal is to finish the trip registration feature.
 At the end of it, we need the user to be able to enter all required information about the trip and the app to be able to display it.

 ![image](https://user-images.githubusercontent.com/83699098/235417343-f00409be-3ae8-49ce-9f98-43bca4508d8e.png)